 Fear of Riding in Cars Symptoms

-The symptoms of the Fear of Riding in Cars are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Riding in Cars have much in common with other fears and phobias and may include:

 - Panic attacks

-Unfortunately, for the sufferer, these safety behaviours have a paradoxical effect and actually reinforce the Fear of Riding in Cars rather than solve it!
+In other words, safety behaviours tend to reinforce the fear of Riding in Cars rather than diminish it!

-The good news is that the vast majority of people who suffer with a Fear of Riding in Cars will find that a course of Psychological Therapy will help enormously by helping to change the fundamental thinking contributing to the problem in the first place!
+The good news is that the majority of people who suffer with a fear of Riding in Cars will find a course of psychotherapy highly beneficial.

 Click Self-Help CBT to find out more.

-Alternative Therapy Options for the Fear of Riding in Cars
+Alternative Psychotherapies for the Fear of Riding in Cars

 Free Initial Consultations for the Fear of Riding in Cars

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Riding in Cars prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Amaxophobia problems prior to commencing any psychotherapy programmes.